cgtrout/MSFS-PyScriptManager/readme.md

 - **custom_status_bar.py:** Shows a draggable status bar that shows the real world zulu time and sim zulu time.
 Double-click to program the count-down timer.
   - Previously called "get_sim_time"
-  - Now uses more easily modifiable 'template' system to define variables that show on the bar to make it easier to modify.
+  - Now uses more easily modifiable 'template' system to define variables that show on the bar.
 See source file for more details.

   ![image](https://github.com/user-attachments/assets/05786688-b542-4050-95eb-1e85bf8d673d)